 The Ming Mine is one of five deposits in the district.
 On November 28, 2011 the Company began gold production at the Ming Mine.
 After declaring commercial production of copper concentrate at the start of the second quarter of fiscal 2013 at the Ming Mine, the potential of the other deposits in the district are being examined and explored.

 The Ming Mine consists of several zones (1805 to 1807, North and South zone and the Lower Footwall).
 The 1806 zone is a high-grade gold zone that was mined in the second half of fiscal 2012.
-The 1807 zone is copper rich that will provide the first two years of production at the mine until 2014.
+The 1807 and other massive sulphide zones are copper rich and continiued to be mined today.

 The Upper Footwall Zone is a new high-grade discovery that sits stratigraphically between the Ming Deposit and the Lower Footwall Zone.
 It has been intersected thus far along a 400m plunge length where it ranges between 6.0 and 14.4 metres in thickness.
 The newly discovered mineralization is open at depth and remains a target for future exploration.

 One of the biggest advantages that Rambler has in terms of exploration is our ability to think and work in 3D.
-Our early gold start-up has proven that the Ming Mine can be profitable as a standalone gold operation.
-With further exploration, we have an opportunity to add additional ounces into the resource / reserve estimate.
-Recently in 2012, visible gold on multiple levels was discovered; with some grades up to 228 g/t over 5.1 metres.
+With further exploration, we have an opportunity to add additional resources into the resource / reserve estimate.